MonirSaikat/MonirSaikat/posts/introduction-to-codeigniter.md

 	'database' => 'codeigniter',// db name, I chose 'codeigniter` );
 ```

-After doing above actions, you can now load your database from controller or model.
+After doing the above actions, you can now load your database from controller or model.
 Let's explore inside a controller.
-Inside our pages controller, we will create a new function for uers page like following:
+Inside our pages controller, we will create a new function for users page like following:
 ```php
 public function users() {
 	$this->load->database();